 Our last tip is often overlooked when it comes to maintaining a safe environment for Seniors or those with limited mobility.
 The floor is the most important area when it comes to removing clutter.
 Trash cans need to be kept under a cabinet, doorstops should not be used, and all items should be kept out of the walking path.
 Throw rugs can be a tripping hazard and should be avoided in the senior or limited mobility friendly home.

-Contact Warrior today to make your bathroom safe!
+In need of a Baltimore area plumber?
+Contact Warrior Plumbing and Heating today to make your bathroom safe!